jorgearango/llmapper/prompt-summarize.md

 # METHODOLOGY

 1. Start by summarizing the article.
-2. Make a list of the ten most important concepts in the article.
+2. Make a list of all concepts described in the article.
    - A concept is a common or proper noun
    - A concept cannot include more than one noun (it cannot include lists of nouns)
+3. Focus only on the concepts that are most relevant to what this article is about and why it matters.
-3. Take the first concept in the list and consider its relationship to every other concept in the list
+4. Take the first concept in the list and consider its relationship to every other concept in the list
-4. Do the same thing for the second concept, and then every remaining concept in the list.
+5. Do the same thing for the second concept, and then every remaining concept in the list.

 # OUTPUT

 - Write a title for the summary.
 The title is what the article is about.
 Write the title in a section called TITLE:.

-- Combine all of your understanding of the content into a single, 20-word sentence in a section called ONE SENTENCE SUMMARY:.
+- Combine all of your understanding of the subject being summarized into a single, 20-word sentence.
+Do NOT mention the summary itself; focus only on the subject.
+Write it in a section called WHAT THIS IS:.

+- Speculate about why this subject matters and write a single 20-word sentence that explains it in a section called WHY IT MATTERS:.

-- Choose the 10 most important concepts in the article.
+- Choose the 10 MOST IMPORTANT concepts in the article in order of importance.
 A concept is a common or proper noun that is a key part of the article.
-Only include one concept per item in the list.
+The most important concepts are those that help explain what this is and why it matters.
+Only include one concept per bullet.
+Don't include descriptions of each concept; only the concepts themselves.
+Include concepts that explain why this subject matters.
+Start with the main subject.
 Output the list in a section called MAIN CONCEPTS:.

-- Go through each concept and consider how it relates to every other concept in the list.
+- Write a list of how each concept in the MAIN CONCEPTS list relates to each of the other concepts in that list.
+ONLY USE CONCEPTS FROM THE CONCEPTS LIST.
+Do not introduce new concepts.
 Add each relationship to a list in the format "noun verb noun."
 DO NOT WRITE SENTENCES, only noun-verb-noun.
 Only include one object and subject in each bullet point.
+Consider how this concept relates to the main subject.
+Include relationships that help explain why this subject matters.
 Output that list in a section called RELATIONSHIPS:.

+This is the format for the RELATIONSHIPS section:

+- Bytedance owns TikTok
+- Bytedance owns Douyin
+- TikTok expanded globally

+Only include ONE SUBJECT, ONE OBJECT, and ONE PREDICATE per bullet.
+Do not include adjectives or adverbs.
+Do not include lists in bullets.

+Include as many relationships as necessary to represent ALL the concepts in the concepts list.
+Include at least 20 relationships in this list.
+DO NOT INCLUDE CONCEPTS THAT AREN'T PRESENT IN THE CONCEPTS LIST ABOVE.

 # RULES